Updated on 25th November 2024

 Vendor Financing

 Another way to finance a business purchase is through vendor financing.
-In other words, the vendor of the business that is being purchased brings with them financing options that help to seal the sale.
+In other words, the vendor of the business that is being purchased brings with them financing options that help to seal the sale deal.

 External Investment

-For larger companies, private equity firms can offer opportunities to raise capital, again in exchange for a share of the business’s ownership.
+For larger companies, private equity firms can offer opportunities to raise capital and will also take a share of the business’s ownership.

 Grants

-Governments, including the Australian government, offer a variety of grants to assist companies and industries to grow, invest and expand.
-There are eligibility criteria associated with all government grants, and application forms can be complex and difficult.
+The Australian government offers a variety of business grants to assist companies and industries to grow, invest and expand.
+There are often eligibility criteria associated with particular government grants, and application forms can be complex and difficult, so it is best to consult with a professional if you are seriously considering it.

 5. What is a business loan?

-A business loan is an agreement between the business (lendee) and a financial institution (lender) to borrow a set amount of money.
-This loan is repaid in installments over time, often with interest.
-It can be an important part of how a business’s finance works.
+A business loan is a type of finance that provides businesses with funds to use in their operations, growth or debt management.
+The loan is an agreement between the business borrower) and a financial institution (lender) to borrow a set amount of money.
+This loan is repaid in instalments over time, often with interest.

 6. What types of business loans are available?